 The facilities management team in your office can conduct an energy audit every month and share a report with you about electricity use.

 Measuring individual carbon footprint is an autonomous way to be aware of your daily life decisions that increase CO2 in the environment.
 Trace can help you check your carbon footprint.
 Click here to get started.
+As a business it is important to measure and manage your carbon emissions, to learn more about carbon management read more here.

 Each email contributes 0.3grams of CO2.
 Hence it’s a good idea to unsubscribe from newsletters and emailing lists you do not read.